 AEGIC’s Sydney Pilot Mill is fitted with 11 in-line near-infrared sensors that continuously measure protein, moisture, ash, and starch damage in each flour stream to closely simulate wheat milling performance in commercial mills.
 Demonstrating the benefits of Australian wheat in terms of its milling potential (i.e., potential yield and therefore actual financial value) makes it more likely mills will pay a premium for Australian wheat.

-Completed (March 2025)
+Completed (April-June 2025)

 If you would like to know more, please contact us